 My parents Jim & Jayne owned 2 shares of stock, priced at $100 each, and back in the late 60’s, that was a lot of money.
 When asked what happened to the stock, Mom said that the company went bankrupt and they threw the stock papers in the garbage.
 How fun that would be to see those papers now!

 My husband and I both worked for the Tramway when we were in high school.
 After the kids and I spent the day up on the mountain on our “last hooray”, both of our kids decided that they wanted to work there too.
 When we were coming down the mountain, it stopped moving for just a few minutes, and both kids quickly changed their minds of being future Tram workers when I told them we used to practice rappelling out in case of emergency.
 It was a great day spent being a tourist at Wallowa Lake!

 The variety of uses of the Tramway are far sweeping.

-Back in the early 1980s it became a hot topic around Wallowa County about building a ski area on Mt.
+Back in the early 1980’s it became a hot topic around Wallowa County about building a ski area on Mt.
 Howard.
 Ben Banks, the manager at that point, stayed open one winter and tried his hand at running a ski operation.
 The skiers would ride the Tram up, ski down as far as the snow would allow, and then hitch a ride back up behind a snowcat.
-Mr. Banks proved that year that a ski area was probable, but the financial side just didnt pan out.
-The picture below was taken by Mr. that skied behind the snowcat back to the top of Mt.
-Howard.
+Mr. Banks proved that year that a ski area was probable, but the financial side just didn’t pan out.

 While the skiing has become a thing of the past (thanks to Ferguson Ridge taking its place), the Wallowa Lake Tramway has become a very popular place to have a wedding!
 Couples and their families can qualify for a group rate, celebrate the marriage of their loved ones from atop one of the most majestic mountain tops in Wallowa County.